Confucius — "It is man that can make the Way great, and not the Way that can make man great."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The Master said, 'The superior man is universally benevolent, and not partisan.
-The mean man is partisan, and not universally benevolent.'"
+"The Master said, 'The superior man is dignified, but not proud.
+The mean man is proud, but not dignified.'"

 Chinese philosopher and teacher whose teachings (compiled by his students in the Analects) became the foundational ethical framework of East Asian civilization for 2,500 years.
 Closely associated with Mencius (his most-influential follower a century later).
 For an intellectual contrast, see Laozi, near-contemporary Chinese sage and Tao Te Ching author — Confucius systematized social order through ritual and family hierarchy; Laozi's Taoist effortless-action philosophy argued such systems were the disease, not the cure.
 The two founding poles of Chinese moral philosophy — every East Asian moral tradition since has positioned itself between them.